Sai-1411/Voting/README.md

 11. Open any **browser** and enter the URL - **http://localhost:3000**

+12. To view the Results page enter the URL - **http://localhost:3000/results**

+13. To view the Results page in json format enter the URL - **http://localhost:3000/resultsData**

+14. To export the result page in excel enter the URL - **http://localhost:3000/exportResults**

 By following these steps diligently, you can seamlessly set up the Voting webpage and ensure smooth functionality.